fractalysid/Gen2-UHF-RFID-Reader/README.md

 3) Parameter tuning.
 The most important is self.ampl which controls the power of the transmitted signal (takes values between 0 and 1).

-If the reader still fails to decode tag responses, enables sink logging by setting
+If the reader still fails to decode tag responses, enable sink logging by setting
 ```shell
 SINK_LOGGING=True
 SINK_SOURCE=True